merce-fra/reqkit/README.md

 ## Usage and Examples
 ### Examples from the paper
-The rt-consistency of R1, R2 can be checked using integer clocks as follows.
+The rt-consistency of R1, R2 can be checked as follows.

+        ./reqkit -a rtc -f examples/flashing1.py

+which runs the NuSMV engine by default in discrete unit time.

+The Pono-RT engine can also be used:

-        ./reqkit -a rtc --time-domain integer -f examples/flashing1.sup
+        ./reqkit -a rtc -e pono-rt -f examples/flashing1.py

-which runs bounded model checking (BMC) with Pono-RT by default.
+This runs bounded model checking by default.
 The size of the unrolling can be specified with `--bmc-bound k`.
-All delays are positive by default, i.e. greater than or equal to 1.
+All delays are reals and positive by default, i.e. greater than or equal to 1.
+So both commands check different semantics.

-One can also prove rt-consistency using quantifier elimination and ic3ia as follows:
+One can also prove rt-consistency using quantifier elimination and ic3ia as follows (first for real clock values, then restricted to integer values).

-        ./reqkit -a rtc --time-domain integer --algorithm ic3ia -f examples/flashing1.sup
+        ./reqkit -a rtc -e pono-rt --algorithm ic3ia -f examples/flashing1.py ./reqkit -a rtc -e pono-rt --time-domain integer --algorithm ic3ia -f examples/flashing1.py

-or using the NuSMV engine with the option `-e nusmv`.

-        ./reqkit -a rtc -e nusmv -f examples/flashing1.sup

 We can check the rt-inconsistency of R1, R2, R4, and check the rt-consistency of R1, R2', R4

-        ./reqkit -a rtc --time-domain integer -f examples/flashing2.sup ./reqkit -a rtc --time-domain integer --algorithm ic3ia -f examples/flashing_fix1.sup
+        ./reqkit -a rtc -e pono-rt --time-domain integer -f examples/flashing2.py ./reqkit -a rtc -e pono-rt --time-domain integer --algorithm ic3ia -f examples/flashing_fix1.py

+and in discrete unit time with NuSMV:

+        ./reqkit -a rtc -f examples/flashing2.py
+        ./reqkit -a rtc -f examples/flashing_fix1.py

 The rt-consistency disappears when the time domain is reals:

-        ./reqkit -a rtc --time-domain real --algorithm ic3ia -f examples/flashing2.sup
+        ./reqkit -a rtc -e pono-rt --time-domain real --algorithm ic3ia -f examples/flashing2.py

 This is due to the fact that even with strict delays, it is possible to pick smaller and smaller delays and never actually reach the deadline of the action phases of R1 and R2.
 The rt-inconstency appears again if we restrict the time domain to be $\geq 1$ (possible choices are positive or zero (0), positive (1), and $\geq 1$ (2)):

-        ./reqkit -a rtc --time-domain real --delay-domain 2 -f examples/flashing2.sup
+        ./reqkit -a rtc -e pono-rt --time-domain real --delay-domain 2 -f examples/flashing2.py

 We can check that all three requirements in the set R1, R2', R4 are non-vacuous.
 The tool generates witness traces satisfying each requirement:

-        ./reqkit -a vacuity -r 0 -f examples/flashing_fix1.sup ./reqkit -a vacuity -r 1 -f examples/flashing_fix1.sup ./reqkit -a vacuity -r 2 -f examples/flashing_fix1.sup
+        ./reqkit -a vacuity -r 0 -f examples/flashing_fix1.py ./reqkit -a vacuity -r 1 -f examples/flashing_fix1.py ./reqkit -a vacuity -r 2 -f examples/flashing_fix1.py

+The default and only engine available for vacuity checking is Pono-RT.
 Note that an integer-valued trace can be computer with the option `--time-domain integer`.

 We already saw that R2 is vacuous in the set R1, R2, R3:

-        ./reqkit -a vacuity -r 1 -f examples/flashing_vacuous.sup ./reqkit -a vacuity -r 1 --algorithm ic3ia -f examples/flashing_vacuous.sup
+        ./reqkit -a vacuity -r 1 -f examples/flashing_vacuous.py ./reqkit -a vacuity -r 1 --algorithm ic3ia -f examples/flashing_vacuous.py

-We can also query properties using LTL model checking, e.g.
+We can also query properties using LTL and CTL model checking, e.g.

-        ./reqkit -a ltl --time-domain integer --algorithm ic3ia --formula 'G( !on & X(blink) -> X(on) )' -f examples/flashing_fix1.py
+        ./reqkit -a ltl --formula 'G( on -> F(!on))' -f examples/flashing_fix1.py ./reqkit -a ctl --formula 'AG(blink -> EX (!blink))' -f examples/flashing_fix1.py

+which uses the NuSMV engine.

-This is only possible for the safety fragment of LTL using Pono.
-However the NuSMV engine can check full LTL and CTL:
+One can also use Pono-RT for the safety fragment of LTL:

-        ./reqkit -a ltl -e nusmv --formula 'G( on -> F(!on))' -f examples/flashing_fix1.sup ./reqkit -a ctl -e nusmv --formula 'AG(blink -> EX (!blink))' -f examples/flashing_fix1.sup
+        ./reqkit -a ltl -e pono-rt --time-domain integer --algorithm ic3ia --formula 'G( !on & X(blink) -> X(on) )' -f examples/flashing_fix1.py

 The repair feature can be used as follows: